+You can switch between Depth Ki and Residual depth K by soft key.
 You can use the Select reference plane function to determine the Reference diameter XR.

 - The SURFACE Y section code with the Reference diameter and Spindle angle parameters.
 The section code is omitted for nested contours. - A G308 with the Contour name parameter. - A G386 with the parameters of the single surface - A G309